CIRCULATION POLICY AND USE REGULATIONS

 COPYRIGHT RESTRICTIONS: Duplication of archival materials, video and photographic reproductions is supplied for REFERENCE purposes only.
 Permission to publish does not constitute copyright clearance; materials owned by the Ethnic Studies Library which may be subject to copyright clearance will also require written permission from the current copyright owner(s), their heirs or assignees.

 *Currently available at the Ethnic Studies Library

 The Ethnic Studies Library is pleased to accept donations in the form of library materials or monetary gifts.
 Please contact the Head Librarian, Lillian Castillo-Speed at csl [at] library [dot] berkeley [dot] edu for more information.
-You may also contact other Ethnic Studies Librarians for specific information on the needs of our collections:
+You may also contact the Asian American Studies Librarian Wei Chi Poon.

 Wei-Chi Poon, Asian American Studies Librarian

 E-mail: wcpoon [at] library [dot] berkeley [dot] edu